 The Facebook page of Elegant Themes was filled with campaigns and announcements.
 I had discussed Divi in my previous article where I had listed top 5 Landing Page Builder themes.
 Even then, Divi topped my list.

-- Over 20 pre-made layouts to choose from.
+- Over 20 pre-made layouts to choose from with custom CSS.
 You can create your own layout, save and upload it, and use it later.

 - Divi is safe and reliable; courtesy the partnership with Sucuri.net

 - Innumerable header footer theme options to choose from.